1Sources and Active Molecules

 It has been hypothesized that paleolithic humans had an omega ratio around 0.79 (slightly more omega-3 than omega-6) due to low dietary omega-6 intake and it has been reported that the diet of Grecians prior to 1960 was in the 1-2 range; interestingly wild animals tend to also have something similar to a 1:1 ratio. due to these low ratios and the evidence that omega-6 consumption has increased in the past 150 years due to technological development there does appear to be a paleolithic argument for a normalized ratio.

-The ratio of omega 3 to omega 6 fatty acids in the cellular membrane (either as an EPA:AA ratio, a DHA:AA ratio, or an EPA+DHA:AA ratio) is a quantifiable way to predict which eicosanoids are produced in response to stress.
-There appears to be correlational and epidemiological data in support of a normalized ratio
+The ratio of omega 3 to omega 6 fatty acids in the cellular membrane (either as an EPA:AA ratio, a DHA:AA ratio, or an EPA+DHA:AA ratio) is a quantifiable way of predicting which eicosanoids are produced in response to stress.

 Resolvins (resolution-phase interaction products) are potent signalling molecules involved in inflammation derived from omega-3 fatty acids, and those that are derived directly from EPA (without requiring metabolism into DHA) are referred to as the E series, while those derived from DHA are called the D series.
 The E series of resolvins involves one of two pathways, either the lipoxygenase pathway (favoring R isomers) or the aspirin-inducable COX2/P450 pathway (favoring S isomers); regardless of the pathway, the first intermediate after EPA is known as 15-HEPE.
 DHA and the D series follows a similar motif (having a LOX pathway and an aspirin inducable pathway) although its first intermediate is 15-H(p)DHA, which has been confirmed to increase in plasma following supplementation of fish oil.

 The aspirin-inducable conversion requires both the presence of aspirin and the COX2 enzyme (as aspirin modifies the actions of the enzyme in this regard) which appears to convert resolvins to R isomers rather than S isomers.
 COX1 is inactive in this regard, acetominophen and indomethacin are unable to exert the same effects.
 Treatment with aspirin alone without supplementing DHA also seems to increase resolvin levels, since some DHA is present in the body.